 Respondents answer to an online survey about their preferences over societies presented to them.
 All respondents respond to four surveys that each elicit a given inequality aversion parameter.
 The parameters are: (i) ν of the concentration index for socio-economic health inequality (ii) δ of the generalized Gini coefficient (S-Gini). (iii) ε of the Atkinson inequality index for health inequality and (iv) ε of the Atkinson inequality index for income inequality.

 The order in which respondents answer the four surveys is random.
-In addition, a randomly selected subsample of respondents answer a fifth survey where the ν of the concentration index for socio-economic health inequality is elicited for a society with health levels considerably lower than in the main survey eliciting ν.
 Finally, the respondents will respond to a number of control- and background questions on family situation, income, political orientation, time- and risk preferences and health.